A tyre pressure monitoring system (TPMS) eliminates the need for regular checks with a manual gauge.

 Whatever is installed from the factory is probably well-tested, (maybe) under warranty and best repaired by someone who knows what they’re about.

 Some TPMS require a display to be mounted around your instrument cluster to let you know when there’s a problem.
-Because they only need to display a minimal amount of information, TPMS monitors are usually pretty small and can be discreetly mounted somewhere on the bars.
+Because they only need to display a minimal amount of information, TPMS monitors are usually pretty small and can be discreetly mounted on the bars.

 If the aesthetics of this bother you, choose a system that pairs with your smartphone or a mechanical system that displays issues directly on the valve cap.